mathur-nikita/Election-Analysis/README.md

 The updated code would look something like this, but probably with the addition of a few variable name changes for ease of reading (example all "winner_" variables would be renamed to "majority_" prefixes:

 ![mayoral_elections_code.PNG](https://github.com/mathur-nikita/Election_Analysis/blob/main/Resources/mayoral_elections_code.PNG)

+#### 2) City Council Elections

+City Council elections can have multiple open seats and more candidates than seats for those openings.
+The code could be modified to account for multiple winners during the election.
+Again, the county-related code would need to be removed as it doesn't apply here.

+The updated code's steps could look something like this (pseudo-code):
+- sort the dictionary of candidates and the votes they received by value (the number of votes received)
+- iterate through the sorted dictionary from the start up to the number of open seats for this election (stored in a previous variable)
+- append a copy of this key-value pair of candidate name/number of votes into a a new dictionary of winners
+- print the formatted string of winner information to the output file and terminal